H-S-E-N-I-D/Codility/PancakeLab/README.md

 ## 🚀 Steps to Run the Code

-1. Download the source code from the [GitHub repository](#https://github.com/H-S-E-N-I-D/Codility/tree/main/PancakeLab).
+1. Download the source code from the [#https://github.com/H-S-E-N-I-D/Codility/tree/main/PancakeLab](GIT).
 2. Extract and save the source into your workspace.
 3. Open **IntelliJ IDEA** and navigate to **File -> Open**.
 4. Browse to the source location and click **OK**.